 We generally perform TPLO surgery on a Thursday.
 It is best to book well in advance as we will need a day with no other surgery scheduled.
 You can expect that your dog will stay in overnight and be able to go home on the Friday afternoon.
 Read more about dog anaesthetics and managing dogs after surgery by following the links.

 A Constant Rate Infusion (CRI) is started before surgery and continued until the following day.
-Controlling pain before surgery (preemptive pain management) gives better results and requires lower doses.
 Your dog should wake up from surgery almost free from pain.

-Dogs are discharged on a combination of antiinflammatory and pain control medications for a period of two weeks.
+Dogs are discharged on a combination of antiinflammatory and pain control medications for a period of four weeks.

 Xrays will need to be taken at 4 weeks after surgery to check that healing is adequate and that the surgery has been successful.
 Charges for this are kept very low.
 After 4 weeks dogs should be able to start exercising on a leash.
 After a further 4 weeks of good improvement, a return to full exercise should be possible.

 The time-consuming nature of TPLO surgery and aftercare means that we may not be able to offer this procedure to all dogs.
 Depending on demand, we may restrict availability to existing patients; however, you are welcome to enquire.

 All Tibial Plateau Levelling Osteotomies, like all surgical procedures, have a risk of complications of around 5%.
 These can range from minor issues like excess pain or adverse drug reactions, to major complications like infection or implant loosening.
 Late complications of cruciate injuries include meniscal cartilage tears which would require a second, less invasive surgery to resolve.
 We do not claim that our complication rate will be equal to that of a specialist who performs the procedure every day.

 How Much Does TPLO Cruciate Surgery Cost?